 14 To dig deeper into what drives the diversity effect, we broke the data into terciles of household income, and terciles of the fraction of the people with a bachelor's degree, then estimated diversity coefficients for each.
 We found that while there were differences in magnitude across these groups, the coefficients were statistically indistinguishable across both the income and education groups along the intensive and extensive margins.
-These results are available in Appendix A. 15 The results in Table VI are broadly similar when we use only the census years.
-See Appendix A to make any firm conclusions.
-In particular, Table VI shows that the key coefficients are noisy, and in other analyses we found that the coefficient on the religion FI is sensitive to including the ethnic FI.
-Thus, despite their potential importance, the religiosity results should be interpreted cautiously.
+These results are available in Appendix A.

-15 The results in Table VI are broadly similar when we use only the census years.
+15 The results in Table 6 are broadly similar when we use only the census years.
 See Appendix A for the results.